jenkinsci/yet-another-build-visualizer-plugin/README.md

 * It displays not only downstream builds, but the *full* build flow.
 In the screenshot above, the build currently visited is highlighted using a thick dashed border.

-  In the screenshot above, the selected build is highlighted using a thick dashed border.

 * Since the full chain is always shown, the plugin provides easy and fast navigation between all executed builds in the pipeline.